nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Proposed Solution:**

-We plan on changing the output message to be more user friendly and to make better use of the vertical space of result display window.
+We plan on changing the output message to be more user friendly and to make better use of the vertical space of the result display window.

 Given the above 6 examples, their respective redesigned output will be as such: